Supersize vs Superskinny: Criticism

 The programme has been the subject of criticism and debate, surrounding its portrayal of eating disorders to a potentially vulnerable audience, and its influence towards public attitudes on eating disorders.
 Clare Stephens, in an opinion piece written for MamaMia in 2022, expressed concern over the body shaming behaviours exhibited by the "superskinny" subjects of the programme towards their "supersize" counterparts, along with the behaviours of Christian Jessen, concluding that "at best, the show did a lot to confuse audiences about the relationships between eating and exercise and health and weight.
 At worst, it put its audience at risk of the vast manifestations of disordered eating that can emerge from distorted beliefs around eating, shape and weight.
 That impact, unfortunately, is impossible to measure".

-Niamh Langton of The Oxford Blue, speaking of the "subliminal damage" caused by Supersize vs Superskinny and similar programming, stated of the show in 2021: "in its new, easily consumed form, we see the unrelenting shame which makes the show so popular.
-Shame, humiliation and self-loathing are the active ingredients.
-Shows like Supersize vs Superskinny presume that weight is something we can totally control, but weight is a characteristic, and not a behaviour.
-It is too easy to be drawn into such an over-simplification of weight-loss; a narrative that is neither helpful nor accurate.
-Regardless of what its creators may argue in its defence, Supersize vs Superskinny, as it exists on YouTube, holds no positive, constructive message.
-In watching each short clip or full episode, we expose ourselves to harmful content.
-Such viewing habits become a guilty pleasure.
-You tell yourself – 'I'm not like her, I could never eat that, I could never let myself get that way.'
-Really, you’re indoctrinating yourself with a toxic teaching: 'don't eat that or you’ll look like her' – 'you'll be 'Super' too'."